Ceratopsidae: Sexual dimorphism

 According to Scott D. Sampson, if ceratopsids were to have sexual dimorphism modern ecological analogues suggest it would be in their mating signals like horns and frills.
-No convincing evidence for sexual dimorphism in body size or mating signals is known in ceratopsids, although was present in the more primitive ceratopsian Protoceratops andrewsi whose sexes were distinguishable based on frill and nasal prominence size.
+No convincing evidence for sexual dimorphism in body size or mating signals is known in ceratopsids, although it was present in the more primitive ceratopsian Protoceratops andrewsi, whose sexes were distinguishable based on frill and nasal prominence size.
 This is consistent with other known tetrapod groups where midsized animals tended to exhibit markedly more sexual dimorphism than larger ones.
 However, if there were sexually dimorphic traits, they may have been soft tissue variations like colorations or dewlaps that would not have been preserved as fossils.

 Evolution

 Scott D. Sampson has compared the evolution of ceratopsids to that of some mammal groups: both were rapid from a geological perspective and precipitated the simultaneous evolution of large body size, derived feeding structures, and "varied hornlike organs."
 The earliest ceratopsids, including members of both Centrosaurinae and Chasmosaurinae are known from the early Campanian stage, though the fossil record for early ceratopsids is poor.
 All but one of the named species of ceratopsid is known from Western North America, which formed the island continent of Laramidia during the Late Cretaceous, separated from the island continent of Appalachia to the east by the Western Interior Seaway.
 The latitudinal range of ceratopsians across Laramidia extends from Alaska to Mexico.
-The named ceratopsid outside of Laramidia is Sinoceratops, a centrosaurine from the late Campanian of China.
+The only named ceratopsid outside of Laramidia is Sinoceratops, a centrosaurine from the late Campanian of China.
 An indeterminate tooth of a ceratopsid is known from Mississippi dating to the late Maastrichtian, a few million years prior to the close of the Cretaceous, indicating that ceratopsids dispersed into eastern North America corresponding to the closure of the Western Interior Seaway at the end of the Cretaceous.

 Paleoecology

-The chief predators of ceratopsids were tyrannosaurids.
+The chief predators of ceratopsids were tyrannosaurids. δ44/42Ca ratios in tyrannosaurids indicate that ceratopsids were among their most preferred prey.

 There is evidence for an aggressive interaction between a Triceratops and a Tyrannosaurus in the form of partially healed tyrannosaur tooth marks on a Triceratops brow horn and squamosal (a bone of the neck frill); the bitten horn is also broken, with new bone growth after the break.
 It is not known what the exact nature of the interaction was, though: either animal could have been the aggressor.
 Since the Triceratops wounds healed, it is most likely that the Triceratops survived the encounter and managed to overcome the Tyrannosaurus.
 Paleontologist Peter Dodson estimates that in a battle against a bull Tyrannosaurus, the Triceratops had the upper hand and would successfully defend itself by inflicting fatal wounds to the Tyrannosaurus using its sharp horns.